xopxe/lua_ffs/README.md

 $ lua start.lua
 ```

-In  the start_lua file you will find a refence to world/* files, which define scenarios.
+In the start_lua file, you will find a reference to world/* files, which define scenarios.
 You
-can start fromt here to see what sort of stuff you can do.
-Also there are simulation paremeters.
+can start from here to see what sort of stuff you can do.
+Also, there are simulation parameters.

 ## Who